 The table below shows the approximate number of Computer Systems Analysts employed by various industries.

-Those interested in being a Computer Systems Analyst may also be interested in:
+Those thinking about becoming a Computer Systems Analyst might also be interested in the following careers:

 - Computer and Information Systems Managers